 Vibrio Vulnificus is a bacterium that occurs naturally in sea waters and can occur in high numbers in filter-feeding shellfish (oysters, clams, and mussels).
 The organism is able to cause infection in people through ingestion (typically through eating raw oysters) and it most often leads to limb amputation or even death.
 In other words, it is an extremely dangerous food poisoning.

-Scott O’Sullivan, a Denver Vibrio Vulnificus lawyer, is considered an authority in the field nationwide.
+Scott O’Sullivan, a Vibrio Vulnificus lawyer, is considered an authority in the field nationwide.
 If you are facing this tragic illness, if you have lost someone to it, or if you are representing clients with the illness, contact Scott.
 He has witnessed first-hand what you’re going through, and he is the Vibrio Vulnificus lawyer you want on your side.

 Why Choose The O’Sullivan Law Firm?

-Scott and his personal injury lawyers in Denver can immediately begin the process of investigating your Vibrio Vulnificus case by contacting the local health department and collecting all the relevant information, including where the oysters were harvested, where the oysters were sold, and how the oysters were handled at the restaurant or place of purchase.
+Scott and his personal injury lawyers can immediately begin the process of investigating your Vibrio Vulnificus case by contacting the local health department and collecting all the relevant information, including where the oysters were harvested, where the oysters were sold, and how the oysters were handled at the restaurant or place of purchase.
 We have handled many Vibrio Vulnificus cases successfully, making us the nation’s most established attorneys in the field.

 At The O’Sullivan Law Firm, we handle every aspect of our client’s cases.
 This includes investigating what happened, dealing with insurance carriers, calculating total expected losses, and taking the case to trial.